 Strong communication also helps companies build trust and manage change effectively.
 Since so much relies on employee comms that improving it has become a key focus of organizations.

-Who is Responsible for Employee Communication?
+Who is Responsible for Communicating With Employees?

-Poor line manager communication skills are therefore one of the largest barriers to effective employee communication at most organizations.
-If those organizations don’t have a direct way of reaching frontline employees (who often have no corporate email or Intranet access), then they are forced to rely on what’s called the “cascade of communication” through the chain of management.
-This cascade is often like a game of telephone where messages get lost in translation, the importance or “so what” of the message gets left out, and the tone of managers can vary drastically, which leaves companies without much control of the message and no way of measuring impact.
+Poor line manager communication skills are one of the largest barriers to effective employee communication at most companies.
+If those organizations don’t have a direct way of reaching frontline employees, they are forced to rely on the cascade of comms through the chain of management.
+This is often like a game of telephone where messages get lost in translation, the importance of the message gets left out, and the tone of managers can vary drastically, which leaves companies without much control of the message and no way of measuring the impact.

-Other key barriers to employee comms include lack of budget to afford adequate headcount or the right communication tools.
-Communication teams are often small, which makes it difficult to make time for certain key tasks like gathering employee feedback or measuring campaign and content performance.
+- Communication teams that are too small, which makes it difficult to make time for certain key tasks like gathering employee feedback or measuring campaign and content performance.

 Employee Communication Trends